-- Registers are kept and maintained by Assessment, EAL and SEND coordinators of children identified as having an individual need. - The School Administrator uses these records to ensure the school information is up to date for the PLASC return. - The school provision map clearly shows additional intervention and support for pupils identified as having an individual need. - Individual targets and learning programmes are written and reviewed twice a year.
+- Registers are kept and maintained by Assessment, EAL and SEND coordinators of children identified as having an individual need. - The school provision map clearly shows additional intervention and support for pupils identified as having an individual need. - Individual targets and learning programmes are written and reviewed twice a year.
 This is completed in conjunction with parents and children who have opportunity to add their own contribution.